Obituary of Steven K. Reber

 A Memorial Service will be held at 2:30 on Sunday, May 29 at Lighthouse Christian Camp (LCC) 9574 Somerset Drive, Barker, NY 14012.
 You can make donations in Kirk’s memory to LCC.

-Whether you knew him as Steve or Kirk, the family would appreciate you sharing any memories with us.To send flowers to the family or plant a tree in memory of Steven Reber, please visit Tribute Store
+Whether you knew him as Steve or Kirk, the family would appreciate you sharing any memories with us.To plant a beautiful memorial tree in memory of Steven Reber, please visit our Tree Store

 340 West Ave Brockport, NY 14420